Imagine this beautiful one-story Spanish Courtyard home being yours.

 From “Aging in Place” to “Thriving in Place”

 While most Americans age 50 and older (a population of about 108.7 million and expected to grow by nearly 10 percent in the next few years) plan to remain in their homes indefinitely as they age, only 22 percent of those surveyed have completed an aging-related home project.
-According to the report, the perception is that age in place home design features are solely for the elderly or disabled homeowners.
+According to the report, the perception is that age in place home design features are solely for the very elderly or disabled homeowners.

 Aging in Place Home Design Benefits All Ages & Abilities

 When building a new home on your lot, you can avoid future costly renovations by incorporating features for aging in place.
+This can save you time, stress, and money in the future.

 Instead, consider features commonly found in universal home design and renovation that can be appreciated by anyone at any age, features for thriving in place today and in the future.
 Open floor plans, wider doorways, good ventilation, lower cabinets, and smart home technology are just a few.
+These features are nice for people of all ages.

 If you feel lost in this category, you may want to read our blog on designing your own home.